 Although science has shown us the wonderful continuity of the development of life throughout all its stages, science has been unable to define the onset of humanness.
 However, there is ample information in Scripture for us to determine the answer to this problem.

 The Bible contains numerous references to the unborn.14 Each time the Bible speaks of the unborn, there is reference to an actual person, a living human being already in existence.
 These Scriptures, taken in context, all indicate that God considers the unborn to be people.
 The language of the text continually describes them in personal terms.

 Since the Bible treats those persons yet unborn as real persons, and since the development of a person is a continuum with a definite beginning at the moment of fertilization, the logical point at which a person begins to be human is at that beginning.
-The answer is that life begins at conception (using the now older definition of the term, here to be synonymous with fertilization).
+The answer is that life begins at fertilization.
 Frankly, no other conclusion is possible from Scripture or science.